tvayer/outlierdetection/README.md

 # Outlier detection

-The objective is to implement an outlier detection strategy.
+The objective is to implement some outlier detection strategies.
+More description in outlier-detection.pdf

+## PCA

+Using PCA + Robust PCA

 ## RNN